RationAI/xopat/modules/README.md

 ## Events
 Modules (and possibly plugins) can have their own event system - in that case, the `EVENTS.md` description should be provided.
 These events should be invoked on the parent instance of the 'module' and use the OpenSeadragon Event System.
+Such event system should be included for any global-level module.

-## IO Handling
+## IO Handling with global modules
-Your module should provide IO import and export (if applicable) by itself.
+In case your module instance is used only by the one who instantiated it, delegate this responsibility to the user and provide only IO methods.
+On the other hand, if your module lives as one global instance (e.g. annotation core), it should perform IO import and export by itself.
 That means subscribing to the ``export-data`` event and reading from the `APPLICATION_CONTEXT` available data at initialization.
 ``````javascript
 const _this = this;